 |---|---|---|---|---|---|

-| DocRaptor | Moderate — REST API with sync/async jobs, webhooks and SDKs. | Hosted service; predictable per-document pricing; production SLAs. | ⭐ Print-quality fidelity for complex paged layouts and reports. | Enterprise reports, invoices, paged-media documents requiring CSS precision. | Clear SLAs, strong security posture, PrinceXML-based high-fidelity output. |
+| DocRaptor | Moderate — REST API with sync/async jobs, webhooks, and SDKs. | Hosted service; predictable per-document pricing; production SLAs. | ⭐ Print-quality fidelity for complex paged layouts and reports. | Enterprise reports, invoices, paged-media documents requiring CSS precision. | Clear SLAs, strong security posture, PrinceXML-based high-fidelity output. |

-| PDFCrowd | Low — simple REST API, SDKs and no-code integrations. | Size-based billing; 60s conversion limit may constrain heavy pages. | ⭐ Reliable for lightweight HTML→PDF and image conversions. | Small PDFs, CMS exports, WordPress integrations, quick trials. | Easy playground/testing and granular size-based pricing for small outputs. |
+| PDFCrowd | Low — simple REST API, SDKs, and no-code integrations. | Size-based billing; conversion limits may constrain heavy pages. | ⭐ Reliable for lightweight HTML-to-PDF and image conversions. | Small PDFs, CMS exports, WordPress integrations, quick trials. | Easy playground/testing and granular size-based pricing for small outputs. |

-| API2PDF | Low–Moderate — developer-centric API with multiple engine options. | Generous per-request resources (up to 2GB RAM, 90s); usage-priced model. | ⭐ Good for large or complex pages; less specialized for advanced paged-media CSS. | Spiky/bursty workloads, large documents, developer-heavy integrations. | Transparent pricing, multiple engines (Chrome/wkhtmltopdf), high resource envelope. |
+| API2PDF | Low–Moderate — developer-centric API with multiple engine options. | Generous per-request resources; usage-priced model. | ⭐ Good for large or complex pages; less specialized for advanced paged-media CSS. | Spiky/bursty workloads, large documents, developer-heavy integrations. | Transparent pricing, multiple engines, and high resource envelope. |

-| CloudConvert | Low — general-purpose conversion API with job builder and SDKs. | Credits-based model; free daily allowance; supports many formats. | ⭐ Solid multi-format conversion; not specialized for paged-media nuances. | Mixed-format pipelines, occasional HTML→PDF alongside other conversions. | Broad format support, flexible prepaid non-expiring credits and subscriptions. |
+| CloudConvert | Low — general-purpose conversion API with job builder and SDKs. | Credits-based model; free daily allowance; supports many formats. | ⭐ Solid multi-format conversion; not specialized for paged-media nuances. | Mixed-format pipelines, occasional HTML-to-PDF alongside other conversions. | Broad format support, flexible prepaid credits, and subscriptions. |

-| ConvertAPI | Low–Moderate — REST API with templating, SDKs and plan tiers. | Plan tiers with included conversions, concurrency and file-size limits. | ⭐ Consistent conversions plus PDF editing and templating capabilities. | Teams needing templating, predictable capacity, and compliance features. | Predictable "conversions included" plans and documented compliance options. |
+| ConvertAPI | Low–Moderate — REST API with templating, SDKs, and plan tiers. | Plan tiers with included conversions, concurrency, and file-size limits. | ⭐ Consistent conversions plus PDF editing and templating capabilities. | Teams needing templating, predictable capacity, and compliance features. | Predictable "conversions included" plans and documented compliance options. |

 | SelectPdf Online | Moderate — REST API with deep tuning knobs and .NET library options. | High control over timeouts/delays and page settings; WebKit-based rendering. | ⭐ Precise control for JS-heavy or long-scrolling pages; may differ from Chromium. | Tricky pages needing fine-grained tuning; path to on-premise deployment. | Extensive tuning options and upgrade path to self-hosted library. |